01-edu/Branch-AI/one_exercise_per_file/week02/day03/ex04/audit/readme.md

+##### The exercice is validated is all questions of the exercice are validated

-1. This question is validated if the output of the Ordinal Encoder on the train set is:
+##### The question 1 is validated if the output of the Ordinal Encoder on the train set is:

 ```console
 array([[2.],